getindiekit/indiekit/docs/customisation/post-template.md

 # Post template

-A post template is a function that takes post properties received and parsed by the Micropub endpoint and renders them in a given file format, for example, a Markdown file with YAML front matter.
+A post template takes post properties received and parsed by the Micropub endpoint and renders them in a given file format, for example, a Markdown file with YAML front matter.

-The `postTemplate` takes one argument, `properties`.
-Indiekit will pass an object containing the derived data for a post:
+The `postTemplate()` method takes one argument, `properties`, which contains the derived properties for a post, for example:

 ```js
 {